EgydioBNeto/conventional-commits-generator/docs/index.md

 - **Pre-commit Integration** - Automatic detection and execution of pre-commit hooks for code quality assurance

+- **Debug Logging** - Comprehensive logging system with verbose mode for troubleshooting and debugging

 ---

 ## Why Use CCG?